First published Aug 26, 2021

 Blueberries are also high in antioxidants and can help keep the liver healthy by protecting it from oxidative stress.
 Oxidative stress is an imbalance of free radicals in the body, which can result in cell and tissue damage.
 It can also lead to certain symptoms like headaches, fatigue, muscle or joint pain, and susceptibility to infections.

-Research has found garlic reduced lead levels in the blood by 19% as well as signs of toxicity such as headaches and blood pressure.
+Research has found that garlic reduces lead levels in the blood by 19%, as well as signs of toxicity such as headaches and high blood pressure.
 The active components are garlic’s sulfur compounds.
 In high amounts, they’ve been shown to protect against heavy metal toxicity.
 Since garlic can be added to nearly any kind of savory dish, adding more to a daily diet is convenient.

 Everyone’s favorite morning pick-me-up has been proven to have beneficial effects on the liver.
 Research has shown it can lower the risk of cirrhosis and may reduce the risk of developing liver cancer.
 Coffee helps to reduce inflammation and the accumulation of fat in the liver, keeping it healthy and working well.2